 "Oh God!" said Julie, burying her head in her hands.
 Austin turned the laptop toward him and asked, "Mrs Ryan, how are you coping?"

 "I'll be fine, Austin.
-I phoned the emergency number a while ago and they said help is on the way.
+I phoned the emergency number a while ago, they said help is on the way.
 You must promise to keep Julie away from here.
 Keep her safe."

-Austin could hear voices in the corridor, Mrs Ryan telling someone where her husband was and about his symptoms, the other voice was muffled like they were behind glass.
+Austin could hear voices in the corridor.
+Mrs Ryan was telling someone where her husband was, and about his symptoms.
+The other voice was muffled.
 The voices faded, as if they had gone up stairs.
 A couple of minutes later, there were three short blasts of automatic gunfire, then silence.
 Austin heard footsteps coming down the stairs.
-In of the corner of the screen he could just see a figure in black chemical suit sloshing liquid from a drum he was carrying.
+In of the corner of the screen he could just see a figure in black chemical suit, sloshing liquid around the house, from a drum he was carrying.
 Slung across his back was an evil looking gun, stubby but deadly.
 The back of another person appeared close to the computer.
 He was also throwing liquid on the furniture and the curtains.
 He pulled an oven lighter from a pouch in his suit.
 It was strange seeing a harmless kitchen implement being used for such a grizzly purpose.
-The man ignited the curtains before turning to leave.
-He noticed the computer screen and calmly walked over until his mask filled the picture.
-With dead eyes the man closed the cover and the picture went black.
+The man ignited the curtains, before turning to leave, he noticed the computer screen and calmly walked over.
+His mask filled the picture.
+With dead eyes, the man closed the laptop cover, and the picture went black.
 The car was filled with screaming as Julie rocked forward and back in her seat.

 Austin crushed three sleeping tablets into a bottle of water and made Julie drink it.
 She was hysterical and he couldn't think of anything else to do for her.
 What good were words when you just heard your parents being murdered?
-It didn't take long for her cries of grief to subside as she slipped into heavily drugged sleep.
-What else could he do but push south for safety?
+It didn't take long for her cries of grief to subside, she slipped into a heavily drugged sleep.
+What else could he do but push south, toward safety?

 "It's time to wake up baby," he said as he shook her.
-The Jeep was running but it had been pulled into the side of the road.
+The Jeep was running but he had pulled it over to the side of the road.
 Austin was already dressed in a green coat.
-It once had a fur trim but Austin had cut it off to make it more military looking.
-He helped dress Julie in a matching outfit before pulling a double layer of plastic gloves on her hands.
+It once had a fur trim, but he had cut it off to make it more military looking.
+He helped dress Julie in a matching outfit, before pulling a double layer of plastic gloves over her hands.

-"There are people on the road ahead, I don't know who they are but it’s better if they think we are solders.
-They will be less likely to try and mess with us."
-Julie was very groggy from the sleeping tablet and put up no resistance as Austin slipped a gas mask over her face and pulled her hood over her head.
-He settled back behind the wheel of the Jeep and checked the safety was still off on the gun before he moved.
+"There are people on the road ahead.
+I don't know who they are but it’s better if they think we are solders.
+They’ll be less likely to try and mess with us."
+Julie was limp from the effect of the sleeping tablet and put up no resistance as Austin slipped a gas mask over her face.
+He settled back behind the wheel and checked the safety was still off the gun, before he moved.

-On the road ahead a car was turned on its side, its nose facing down into the ditch.
+On the road ahead, a car was on its side, its front wheels deep in the ditch.
 There were two people on the ground beside it.
-Austin pulled the Jeep to a stop fifty yards from them and got out, placing the shotgun to his shoulder and aimed it in their direction.
+Austin pulled the Jeep to a stop fifty yards short of them and got out.
+He put the shotgun to his shoulder and aimed it in their direction.

-"Thank God you're here, we need help," said the man as he struggled to lift the woman into his arms.
+"Thank God you're here.
+We need help," said the man, and he struggled to lift the woman into his arms.

-"She needs to get to hospital," said the man taking more steps forward.
-The woman in his arms was drenched in sweat and the first signs of weeping sores were visible around her eyes.
+"She needs to get to hospital," said the man, stepping forward.
+The woman in his arms was drenched in sweat and sores were visible around her eyes.

-"We can’t help you, JUST STAY BACK" said Austin slipping his finger inside the trigger guard.
+"We can’t help you!
+JUST STAY BACK," cried Austin, slipping his finger inside the trigger guard.

-"I don't care, you’re going to help us," said the man and rushed forward with the dying woman in his arms.
-Austin didn't know he'd pulled the trigger until the man was thrown backward, landing hard on the ground.
-The woman landed on top of him and Austin could see blood staining the man’s shoulder where the blast had caught him.
-Austin looked down at the smoking gun in his shaking hands and couldn't believe he had just shot someone.
+"I don't care, you’re going to help us," said the man and he rushed forward.
+Austin didn't know he'd pulled the trigger until the man was thrown backward.
+The woman landed on top of him and Austin could see blood staining the man’s shoulder.
+He looked down at the smoking gun in his shaking hands and couldn't believe he’d just shot someone.

-"I'm sorry," he called to the man and raced back to the Jeep.
-There was just enough room for them to scrape by the crashed car now that the couple were out of the road.
-Austin shot by the bleeding man and felt sick to his stomach.
-He'd as good as killed that man, he was a murder now.
+"I'm sorry," he called to the man, and got back behind the wheel of his Jeep.
+There was just enough room for them to scrape by the crashed car.
+He stole a glance at the bleeding man as they passed and felt sick to his stomach.
+They were as good as dead, and he knew it.
+He was a murder now.
 Nothing would ever be the same again.

 "Did you kill him?"
 Julie asked, her voice still half-drunk with sleep.

-"You're like the men that killed my Mother," she said, her voice flat and distant.
+"You're like them, the ones that killed Mother," she said, her voice slurred and distant.

-“Promise me that you won’t hurt anyone else otherwise we're no better than them,” she said.
+“Promise me that you won’t hurt anyone else,” she said.

-“Ok I promise, I won’t hurt anyone else,” Austin said, it was an easy promise to make.
-He did not want to hurt anyone either.
+“Ok, I promise.
+I won’t hurt anyone else,” he said, it was an easy promise to make.
+He didn’t want to hurt anyone either.
 Austin slowed the jeep, keeping a steady pace.
-They avoided checkpoints by sticking to country lanes.
-They passed a few but they had long ago been abandoned.
+They avoided checkpoints by sticking to the smallest country lanes.
 The miles continued to pass under the wheels, always south, toward safety.

-“We need to get some petrol,” he said as the warning light appeared on the dashboard.
+“We need to get some petrol,” he said to her, as the warning light appeared on the dashboard.

 "What are you doing?" she asked, bewildered and dismayed.

 “It’s like this, in that house could be a farmer.
 Farmers have guns.
-If he thinks we are trying to sneak up on him he's more likely to shoot first then ask questions later.”
-Austin said as he parked the Jeep away from the house.
+If he thinks we are trying to sneak up on him, he's more likely to shoot,” he said, as he parked the Jeep in the middle of the farmyard.

 “Hello?
-Hello?” he called as he walked towards the house with his hands held high.
+Hello?” he called, as he walked towards the house with his hands held high.
 There was movement behind kitchen window.
 Austin decided he was going to have to take a chance.
-He took off his mask.
+He took off his gas mask.
 He waved and smiled toward the window.

-“Hello in there, we’re from the red-cross.
+“Hello in there.
+We’re from the red-cross.
 We're delivering supplies to people in the area.
-Do you need anything, tinned food, bottled water, medicine?”
-Austin continued to smile but moved no closer to the house.
-He tried to imagine what the people inside would want to hear.
+Do you need anything?
+Tinned food, bottled water, medicine?”
+Austin continued to smile as he moved no closer to the house.
 A woman’s face appeared at the window.
 She was pale and frightened.

 “Show me your identification,” she shouted.
-Austin flipped open his wallet which had his Bank ID in the clear pocket.
-He held it up but stayed back so the woman wouldn't be able to read it.
+Austin flipped open his wallet which had his work ID in a clear pocket.
+He held it up, but stayed back so the woman wouldn't be able to read it properly.

-“Look, if you’re ok for everything we better get moving.
-It will be dark soon,” said Austin with a smile, he turned to go.
+“Look, if you’re ok for everything, we better get moving.
+It will be dark soon,” said Austin with a smile and he turned to go.

-“Wait,” called the woman who vanished from the window.
-The back door opened and middle-aged woman appeared.
-She wore an apron with flour on it.
-In her hand she carried a nasty looking slash hook which looked uncomfortable in her dough covered hands.
+“Wait,” called the woman, she vanished from the window.
+The back door opened and she stepped outside.
+She was middle-aged and wore an apron with flour on it.
+In her hand she carried a nasty looking slash hook.
+It seemed foreign in her dough covered hands.

-Austin raised his hands with his palm facing the woman.
-“Wait where you are please, madam.
-There are some questions I'm supposed to ask before we can give you any assistance."
+Austin raised his hands, his palms facing the woman.
+“Wait where you are please, Madam.
+There are some questions I'm supposed to ask, before we can give you assistance."

-The woman paused and thought for a second then said, "Go on."
+The woman thought for a second, then said, "Go on."

 “How many are in your family?”